Career Resources / Social Media and Nursing

 You can’t use social media to transmit any form of individually identifiable patient information.
-You can discuss various aspects of your work day with a patient, but you can’t provide any identifiable data.
+You can discuss various aspects of your workday with a patient, but you can’t provide any identifiable data.

 Observe ethical patient-nurse boundaries

-Understand privacy of posted content
+Understand the privacy of posted content

-Just because a nurse posts content on a personal social media profile doesn’t mean certain co-workers and patients won’t see it; this is especially true when nurses don’t separate their personal and professional profiles.
+Just because a nurse posts content on a personal social media profile doesn’t mean certain co-workers and patients won’t see it.
+This is especially true when nurses don’t separate their personal and professional profiles.

 When in doubt, play it safe

 More than half of hiring managers (57%) found inappropriate behaviors when screening candidates that lead them to not hire someone.
-The last thing nurses want when preparing for an interview is to hurt your chances of getting a new nursing job because of a careless post.
+The last thing nurses want when preparing for an interview is to hurt their chances of getting a new nursing job because of a careless post.